IBM-Cloud/terraform-provider-ibm/website/docs/r/scc_control_library.html.markdown

 # ibm_scc_control_library

-Create, update, and delete scc_control_librarys with this resource.
+Create, update, and delete control libraries by using this resource.

 ## Example Usage